Ray Enright

 Ray Enright (March 25, 1896 – April 3, 1965) was an American film director.
-He directed 73 films between 1927–53, many of them for Warner Bros.
+He directed 73 films between 1927 and 1953, many of them for Warner Bros.
 He oversaw comedy films like Joe E. Brown vehicles, five of the six informal pairings of Joan Blondell and Glenda Farrell, and later directed a number of Westerns, many featuring Randolph Scott.
-Enright was born in Anderson, Indiana, and died in Hollywood, California, from a heart attack.
+Enright was born in Anderson, Indiana.
+He served in the U.S. Army Signal Corps in France during the First World War.
+Enright died in Hollywood, California, from a heart attack.